At Dixon Wilson we have extensive experience of advising clients at all stages of their business lifecycles.

 In any scenario you need to be aware of the tax implications to ensure that you protect both you and your business.
 We have significant experience in providing advice in relation to:

 - Minimising capital gains tax exposure on the disposal of your business.
-We can provide clear advice on the availability of Entrepreneurs’ Relief, the conditions that need to be met by the business and the individual, and what additional steps you may be able to take to qualify.
+We can provide clear advice on the availability of Business Asset Disposal Relief (formerly Entrepreneurs’ Relief), the conditions that need to be met by the business and the individual, and what additional steps you may be able to take to qualify.
 There are also a range of deferrals that may be available to hold over any gain until a later date;

 - The inheritance tax treatment of your business, should you die or gift the business, including the availability of Business Property Relief and methods of potentially sheltering any inheritance tax liability, including the use of trusts;